FrankDocu/Lichess-Development-Onboarding/translation_context.md

 To invite someone to play, give this URL=This appears after you have created a game for a friend (through the "Play with a friend" menu).
 Feel free to translate "URL" as "address", or whatever is most familiar in your language.

-Game Over=This appears in the box when a game ends.
+Game Over=This appears in the right-hand side box when a game ends.

 Waiting for opponent=This appears after you have created a public game (through the "Create a game" menu), while you're waiting for an opponent to join it.